joseterrera/sql-alchemy/README.md

 This is a blogging application using flask and sql alchemy and using basic CRUD operations.

+There are three branches on this project:
+1. Master
+2. Part-two
+3. Part-Three

 Below are the steps that should get one started using the app: